How to Apply/Distance Track

 - It is appropriate to include professional work and volunteer experiences even when they are not dietetics related.

-- E-portfolio is not required but will be reviewed if applicant submits one.
+- E-portfolio is not required but prefered.

 NOTE: If you apply to both tracks, only one $60 fee will be collected.
 The $60 application fee is waived for all current Cedar Crest College students.
 All materials submitted as part of the application process will be considered the property of Cedar Crest College, and will not be returned.

-Candidates being considered for acceptance will be contacted for a phone interview in March.
+Only candidates being considered for acceptance will be contacted for a phone interview in March.

 Complete the D&D Digital Computer Matching and rank your Cedar Crest College DI choices as follows: